QasimK/qasimk.github.io/_posts/2017-07-11-transmission-daemon.md

 could have been (hence this post).
 As usual the [Arch Wiki][arch-wiki] has good documentation.

+(NB: I have deemed this article to be half-complete, and expect to update it soon :)

 ## Basic Overview

 Transmission has a service component (transmission-daemon) and various